BLI3980/git_quick_guide/git_beginner_instruction.md

 |*git status*| - shows which branch you are on and whether there are any changes to project that are due for saving/commit
 |*git log*| - shows the list of commits created (if any) previously
 |*git log* --graph| - same function as above but with graphical representation of branches
+|*git reflog*| - shows the list of all changes and movements in repository
 |*git diff ##*| - checking the differences between the last two commits
 |git diff < commit "a" hash > < commit "b" hash >| - checking the differences between selected two commits